apecloud/kubeblocks/docs/user_docs/lifecycle_management/configure_ops_request.md

 | Pending                | OpsRequest is waiting for processing.                      |
 | Failed                 | OpsRequest failed.                                         |

-### status.condition
+### status.conditions

-`conditions` is the general data structure provided by k8s, indicating the resource state.
+`status.conditions` is the general data structure provided by Kubernetes, indicating the resource state.
 It can provide more detailed information (such as state switch time and upgrading time) than `status` does and functions as an extension mechanism.

 `condition.type` indicates the type of the last OpsRequest status.